Bachelor of Design (Interior Design)

 Applicants are required to hold, at minimum, one of the following to be considered eligible for admission:

-- a NSW HSC (Higher School Certificate) or equivalent;
+- a NSW HSC (Higher School Certificate) or equivalent OR

-- a qualification from a Registered Training Organisation at Certificate IV level or above;
+- a qualification from a Registered Training Organisation at Certificate IV level or above OR

 - the completion of at least one year full-time or equivalent in a degree course at a higher education institution.

-In addition to the minimum eligibility requirements the following specific entry requirements apply to entry to this program.
-All applicants are required to:
+In addition to the minimum eligibility requirements all applicants are required to:

 - submit a portfolio of design and art work, and